0 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Summary

 In the fitness context, a period refers to a designated phase within a training program that targets specific fitness goals with tailored exercise types, volumes, and intensities.
-This concept is integral to periodization, a method used to structure training to maximize gains, enhance performance, and prevent plateauing and overtraining.
+This concept is integral to periodization, a method used to structure training to maximize gains, enhance performance, and prevent Plateauing and overtraining.
 By systematically varying training focus and intensity, athletes can effectively prepare for competition and improve their overall fitness levels.

 --